projectblacklight/customizing-blacklight/v8.0.0.alpha/11-facet-fields.md

 <div class="alert alert-primary">
-  For more information about configuring facets in Blacklight, <a href="https://github.com/projectblacklight/blacklight/wiki/Configuration---Facet-Fields">checkout the Blacklight Wiki</a>.
+  For more information about configuring facets in Blacklight, <a href="https://github.com/projectblacklight/blacklight/wiki/Configuration---Facet-Fields">check out the Blacklight Wiki</a>.
 </div>

 [^1]: This is sorted by Solr based on the indexed term; Solr offers no control over direction, lexical vs natural sort order, etc.